boxuk/groxy/README.md

 GET /api/messages/:messageid/attachments/:attachmentid
 ```

-You will also need specify the specified parameters.
+You will also need specify the following parameters.
 This will stream back the
 raw content for the attachment.

 ```